Plen-Timo where that came from! Werner steals Chelsea debut show as Havertz outshined | Goal.com

 Almost immediately after kick-off, Brighton were left chasing one of the Premier League's fastest players as new arrival Timo Werner showed exactly what Chelsea bought this summer.

-The £47.5 million arrival's lightening pace punished Graham Potter's side time and again at the Amex Stadium - and it was he who proved the difference on his debut.
+The £47.5 million arrival's lightning pace punished Graham Potter's side time and again at the Amex Stadium - and it was he who proved the difference on his debut.

 Jorginho latched onto a Brighton mistake and the Germany striker was alive to the turnover, skipping past Mat Ryan and winning a penalty for his team-mate in the process.